EmbarkTestUser/lighthouse-developer-portal/docs/starter-guide.md

 To add an entity, you'll need to link to the code source.
 You can link to an existing file, repository, or TechDoc.
 The <a href="/catalog-import.htm">catalog import wizard</a> will confirm if the entity was added correctly or if there was an error.

-It may take up to 10 minutes for a newly registered entity to appear in the catalog.
+It may take up to 10 minutes for a newly registered entity to appear in a search of the catalog.
 You can verify the entity was added by <a href="/catalog?filters%5Bkind%5D=api&filters%5Buser%5D=all.htm">searching the catalog</a>.

 From here, you can:
 - <a href="/catalog-import.htm">Add an entity to the catalog</a>